 The European Commission indicated in their AI White Paper and Inception Impact Assessment that they would possibly introduce regulation on remote biometric identification using AI.
 The AI White Paper deems "AI applications for the purposes of remote biometric identification and other intrusive surveillance technologies" as high-risk applications for European fundamental rights.
-The paper explains that it is necessary to deliberate in what case the GDPR's public interest exception, which is one of the exceptions that permit personal identification with biometric information, applies and other relevant issues.
+In fact, the European Commission classified remote biometric identification systems as a high-risk AI system in their AI regulation proposal that they announced on April 21, 2021.
+Through the establishment of harmonized standards and common specifications for remote biometric identification systems specified in Article 43, a hybrid framework of cross-sectoral regulations and regulations on specific usage modalities will surely become more apparent.
 In the United States, relevant bills were introduced to congress at the federal level to oblige companies to first obtain use consent in using any facial recognition technology commercially (Commercial Facial Recognition Privacy Act of 2019) and to prohibit the use of remote biometric recognition including facial recognition tools (Facial Recognition and Biometric Technology Moratorium Act of 2020).
-Municipal governments such as San Francisco established an ordinance to prohibit the use of facial recognition technologies by the police to address concerns in society about privacy invasion, for example, the Stop Secret Surveillance Ordinance in San Francisco.
+40 Municipal governments such as the city of San Francisco established an ordinance to prohibit the use of facial recognition technologies by the police to address concerns in society about privacy invasion, for example, the Stop Secret Surveillance Ordinance in San Francisco.
 The state of Washington introduced regulation on facial recognition.
-Partially against this background, major standards/standards/web/documents/other/ead1e.pdf.
+41 Partially against this background, major technology companies such as IBM, Amazon and Microsoft stopped providing the police with facial recognition systems.

+The state of Illinois introduced regulation on interviews using AI, the Artificial Intelligence Video Interview Act.
+Under the regulation, there is an obligation to give notice and obtain an standards/standards/web/documents/other/ead1e.pdf.
 Then, Version 2 was published in December 2017.

-See supra 3, European Commission, White Paper on Artificial Intelligence, p18.
+&lt;sup>39 See supra 3, European Commission, White Paper on Artificial Intelligence, p18.